You are currently viewing Schengen Area additions: Romania and Bulgaria have joined Europe’s common visa policy territory

 • Grey: Countries that are not members

-One of the most popular countries for travelers, Greece, is finally going to be connected to all the others by land (once Romania and Bulgaria will implement this by land).
+One of the most popular countries for travelers, Greece, is finally connected to all the others by land (now that Romania and Bulgaria have fully joined).

-Indeed, there are only 3 land borders that Romania and Bulgaria have with other member countries:
+Indeed, the only 3 land borders that Romania and Bulgaria had with other member countries are now open:

 • Between Romania and Bulgaria